 The girls of Persona 4 are known for their terrible cooking skills; the boys called anything they cook Mystery Food X ever since their first taste.
-The boys were terrified to learn that the girls baked a Christmas cake to celebrate little Nanako recovering after getting sick from being kidnapped into the Midnight Channel.
+The boys were terrified to learn that the girls baked a Christmas cake to celebrate little Nanako recovering after getting sick and almost dying from being kidnapped into the TV world.
 Kanji lets out a NOOOOOOO! when she tries the cake before they could.
 The cake was delicious.

 You also encounter one in text form upon reaching a certain floor of the Void Quest dungeon.

 Tatsuya does it at the end of Innocent Sin/in the flashback of Eternal Punishment (although it's never seen in Innocent Sin, it's shown in the flashback) in Persona 2.
 It sort of turns a really emotional scene into a big Narm moment due to the bad English voice acting.